 Slide #8.
 We travel to Iran one week before the new year - on an airplane, of course!
 (Someone in my school laughed at me and told me that everyone in Iran rides camels.
 My father said not to listen to what people say.
 In Iran, they have cars and airplanes, like everywhere else.
 He was right.)
 It is so far from Tucson to Iran that it is almost half-way around the world, so we change airplanes in several different places.
 See if you can figure out how long it took us to get there.
 We waited in the Tucson airport for 2 hours before getting on the plane.
 Then, we flew to Dallas, Texas, which took about 2 hours more.
 Then, we waited in the airport for 4 hours.
 It took another 11 hours to get to Frankfurt, Germany.
 We waited there for 3 hours before boarding the plane for Iran.
 It took another 5 hours until we landed in Tehran - and another 5 hours before we arrived (with another plane) in the city of Shiraz.
 So did you figure out how many hours it took us?
 32 hours!!
-That's almost 1 $\frac{1}{2}$ days!!!!
+How many days is that?
+Yes, it's almost 11⁄2 days - or 1 day plus 8 more hours, to be exact !!!!
 Even though we slept on the airplane, we were very, very tired when we arrived.

 Slide #9.
 Iran is so far away from my home that when it is day in Iran, it is night in Arizona.
 (Have your teacher show you using a globe.)
 So, of course the time zone is different.
-During the winter, it is $10 \frac{1}{2}$ hours earlier in Arizona.
+During the winter, it is 10 1⁄2 hours earlier in Arizona.
 When we get to our hotel it is 7:00 in the morning.
 My mom wants to call my Grandma in Arizona to tell her that we have arrived safely, but she is not sure what time it is in Arizona.
 My dad helps me make a timeline so that I can see how it works - and help my mom.
 You can see the time line that we made.
 It is 7:00 am in Iran.
-Count back 10 hours and then another $\frac{1}{2}$.
+Count back 10 hours and then another 1⁄2.
 You will see that it is 8:30 pm in Arizona.
 I call my grandmother and tell her that I am eating breakfast.
 She says that she has already eaten dinner and is now watching television and getting ready for bed!